GlitchyHydra/random-desearilization/README.md

     val randomDecoder = RandomDecoder()
     val myObject = randomDecoder.decode(DataTransient.serializer())
 ```
-Generator will give you a specific values in common.
+Generator will give you these values in common to test specific cases.
 - empty collections;
 - -1, 0, 1 in Int, Short, Long;
 - infinity, NaN in Double, Float;